spartan-protocol/spartan-docs/docs/staking.md

 - Balance of the reserve (ReserveBalance)
 - Eras to Earn value (ErasToEarn, default = 30)
-- Claim percentage of the vault (DaoClaim, default = 5%)
+- Claim percentage of the vault (DaoClaim, default = 5%) Where "Eras to Earn" stands for the amount of days to deplete the whole amount of $SPARTA in the reserve.

 MaxHarvest = ReserveBalance/ErasToEarn * DaoClaim